kubeflow/examples/financial_time_series/README.md

 ```

 ### Kubeflow Pipelines
-Up to now, we clustered the preprocessing and training in a single script to illustrate the TFJobs.
+Up to now, we clustered the preprocessing, training and deploy in a single script to illustrate the TFJobs.
-In practice, most often the preprocessing and training step will separated and they will need to run sequentially.
+In practice, most often the preprocessing, training and deploy step will separated and they will need to run sequentially.
-In this way, we decouple the preprocessing from the training and can iterate faster different ML flows.
 Kubeflow pipelines offers an easy way of chaining these steps together and we will illustrate that here.
-As you can see, the script `run_preprocess_and_train.py` was using the two scripts `run_preprocess.py` and `run_train.py` underlying.
+As you can see, the script `run_preprocess_train_deploy.py` was using the scripts `run_preprocess.py`, `run_train.py` and `run_deploy.py` underlying.
-The idea here is that these two steps will be containerized and chained together by Kubeflow pipelines.
+The idea here is that these three steps will be containerized and chained together by Kubeflow pipelines.
+We will also introduce a condition that we will only deploy the model if the accuracy on the test set surpasses a treshold of 70%.

 KFP asks us to compile our pipeline Python3 file into a domain-specific-language.
 We do that with a tool called dsl-compile that comes with the Python3 SDK.
 So, first install that SDK: